 MONTGOMERY COUNTY, TENNESSEE

-By:\
+By: County Mayor

 (SEAL)

 ATTESTED:

+County Clerk

 Transferable and payable at the principal corporate trust office of:

 Date of Registration:

 This Bond is one of the issue of Bonds issued pursuant to the Resolution hereinabove described.

 Registration Agent

-By:\\
+By:

-Authorized Officer
+By:Authorized Officer

 (FORM OF ASSIGNMENT)

-FOR VALUE RECEIVED, the undersigned sells, assigns and transfers unto \\\\\\\\, whose address is \\\\\\\\ (Please insert Federal Identification or Social Security Number of Assignee \\\\\\\), the within Bond of Montgomery County, Tennessee, and does hereby irrevocably constitute and appoint \\\\\\\, attorney, to transfer the said Bond on the records kept for registration thereof with full power of substitution in the premises.
+FOR VALUE RECEIVED, the unde ersigned sells, assigns and transfers unto (Please insert ber of Assignee), the within Bond of

+Montgomery County, Tennessee, and ber of Assignee), the within Bond of does hereby irrevocably constitute and appoint the said Bond on the records kept for registration thereof

 Dated:

 NOTICE: The signature to this assignment must correspond with the name of the registered owner as it appears on the face of the within Bond in every particular, without alteration or enlargement or any change whatsoever.

 Signature guaranteed:

 NOTICE: Signature(s) must be guaranteed by a member firm of a Medallion Program acceptable to the Registration Agent